camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

     <td>Less or Equal</td>
     <td><code><=</code></td>
     <td><code><= 10</code></td>
-    <td>Test that the input value is less or equal than the given value.</td>
+    <td>Test that the input value is less than or equal to the given value.</td>
   </tr>
   <tr>
     <td>Greater</td>